-The third or final stage up to this point is involved in theoretical discourse and symbolic construction of different species.
-Many new approaches and theories have been introduced, like ecological poetics, ecofeminism, ecospirituality, Marxist ecology, discourse on toxicity, biocentrism, bioregionalism, and many more.
-It is an inclusive discipline offering scopes for interdisciplinary scholarship.
-Over the years, unlike the feminist movement, it has become a multiethnic movement, too, as Nature and culture are inseparable, and any discussion on ecology begins on the premise of Nature vis-à-vis culture.
-Many forums have come up to discuss the crises like ASLE in the U.S. in 1992.
-A decade ago, in India, in 1973, the Chipko movement was initiated in Uttarakhand by Sunderlal Bahuguna, along with Gouri Devi, Viruksha Devi, Suraksha Devi, and Sudeshna Devi.
+The third or the final stage up to this point is involved into theoretical discourse and symbolic construction of different species.
+Many new approaches and theories have been introduced under the canon like ecological poetics, ecofeminism, ecospirituality, Marxist ecology, discourse on toxicity, bioregionalism and many more.
+The ever-emerging theories on ecocriticism indicate the ongoing discourses on it.
+It is an inclusive discipline offering scopes for interdisciplinary scholarship and observations.
+Over the years, unlike the feminist movement, it has become a multi-ethnic movement too as nature and culture are inseparable and any discussion on ecology begins on the premise of nature vis-à-vis culture.
+Many forums have come up to discuss the crises like ASLE in the US in 1992.
+A decade ago, In India, in 1973, the Chipko movement was initiated in Uttarakhand by Sunderlal Bahuguna, along with Gouri Devi, Viruksha Devi, Suraksha Devi and Sudeshna Devi.
 All these tribal women activists played a pivotal role in forest conservation.
-They embraced the trees to stage protests against deforestation in a non-violent manner (Wikipedia).
-At present, Medha Patkar, Vandana Shiva, Sunita Narain, Tulsi Gowda, and Jadav Payeng, to name a few, are instrumental in bringing in a significant change.
+They embraced the trees to stage protest against deforestation in a non-violent manner (Wikipedia).
+At present, Medha Patkar, Vandana Shiva, Sunita Narain, Tulsi Gowda, Jadav Payeng to name a few are instrumental in bringing in a significant change.
 Many youngsters have also shown interest in ecological conservation, like Greta Thurnberg and Riddhima Pandey.
-Climate change, man-animal conflict, frequent floods, water and airborne diseases, and soil infertility have become engaging topics of discussion.
-Revaluating our approaches to ecology, either through writing or activism, is a need of the hour for a better tomorrow.
+Climate change, man-animal conflict, frequent floods, water and air borne dieseases, infertility of soil have become engaging topics of discussion.
+Annette Kolondy in her thesis has equated "land-as-woman," who can be either mother or mistress to highlight the aggressive and exploitive practices (Glotfelty and Fromm xxix).
+Any kind of revaluation in our approaches to ecology either through writings or through activism is a need of the hour for a better tomorrow.

-Toxicity and Marxist Ecology
+Toxicity and Marxist Ecology:

-Apart from the three stages and the different emerging theories, the toxic discourse and Marxist ecology have been taken seriously by the present critics.
-Humanity has become anxious after the incidents like chemical spills in the ocean and contamination of water bodies worldwide.
-Not only the chemicals but also the nuclear waste increases toxicity too.
+Apart from these three satges and the different emerging theories, the toxic discourse and Marxist ecology have been taken seriously into consideration by the critics of the present.
+Humanity has become anxious after the incidents like chemical spills in the ocean and contamination of water bodies across the world.
+Not only the chemicals, but also the nuclear waste increases toxicity too.
 The earth has become a dumping site.
-In Writing for an Endangered World, Buell argues that deliberation on toxicity has been augmented by us because of the social panic that individual life and property are under threat (Buell 2001:31).
+Buell in Writing for an Endangered World, argues that deliberation on toxicity has been augmented by the populace because of the social panic that individual life and property are under threat 31.
 Buell further adds that the discussion on toxicity has begun with Carson's book The Silent Spring, which is a fable for tomorrow.
-Carson describes a city that is birdless and budless in the spring.
+Carson describes a city birdless and budless in the spring.
 She begins her book with a quote by Albert Schweitzer, "Man has lost the capacity to foresee and to forestall.
-He will end by destroying the earth" (Carson 1962: frontispiece).
-Much later, Cynthia Deitering, in her article, "The Postnatural Novel: Toxic Consciousness in Fiction of the 1980s", discusses the consequences of increasing toxicity elaborately after the 1980s.
-She cites examples of the accident of Union Carbide in Bhopal in 1982 and the nuclear accident at Three Miles Island in the 1980s.
-The toxic discourse is an apocalyptic theme resulting from increasing consumer capitalism.
-Individual garbage production has increased, which narrates the consumer's personal consumption history.
-Deitering rightly criticises our seminal role as producers of waste (Deitering 1996: 198).
-She also refers to Susan Cutter's metaphor "toxic riskscape" instead of landscape (ibid 200).
+He will end by destroying the earth" (Carson 1962: frontispiece) Much later, Cynthia Deitering in her article, "The Postnatural Novel: Toxic Consciousness in Fiction of the 1980s", has discussed elaborately upon the consequences of increasing toxicity after 1980s.
+She has cited examples of the accident of Union Carbide in Bhopal in 1982 and the nuclear accident at Three Miles Island in the 1980s.
+The toxic discourse is an apocalyptic theme, which is a result of increasing consumer capitalism.
+The individual production of garbage has increased, which narrates the history of personal consumption of the consumer.

+Deitering rightly criticises our seminal role as producers of waste 198.
+She also refers to Susan Cutter's metaphor "toxic riskscape" instead of landscape (Deitering 1996: 200).